 The game viewing in East Africa, is spectacular year-round in many destinations, including Serengeti and Masai Mara.

-Over the past few years the massive herds of the migration have been arriving earlier and staying later in southern Kenya, which means that the Great Migration has been witnessed by out of season travellers.
-Catching the world-famous spectacle of the Great Migration in action, comes down to getting expert advice about timing and the right places to go, as well as luck.
+Over the past few years, the massive herds of the migration have been arriving earlier and staying later in southern Kenya, which means that the Great Migration has been witnessed by out of season travellers.
+Catching the world-famous spectacle of the Great Migration comes down to getting expert advice about timing and the right places to go, as well as luck.

 Finding the Balance

-The weather is warmer during the wet summer months, which is worth considering if you don't cope well with the heat.
+During the wet summer months, the weather is warmer, which is worth considering if you don't cope well with the heat.
 It does not typically rain continuously, but rather in short downpours that clear up after brief afternoon thundershowers.

-Charter Tours are ideal for taking advantage of lower off-peak prices, especially if you are travelling in a big group.
-Tailor-made safaris enable you to customize your itinerary in order to maximize chances of witnessing the migration, escape the crowds and choose exactly when to travel, along with heading off the beaten track in season or out.
+Private Group Tours are ideal for taking advantage of lower off-peak prices, especially if you are travelling in a big group.
+A tailor-made safari enables you to customize your tour itinerary in order to maximize your chances of witnessing the Great Migration and avoiding the crowds.
+You get to choose exactly when and where to travel, giving you the chance to head off the beaten track in any season, at a reasonable price.